MakeSchool-Tutorials/web-7-react-redux-passwords-app/P07-React-Redux/content.md

 React Redux adds some methods and components that make it easy for Redux and React to work together.

 - Provider
-- connect()

-### Provider

 Provider is a Component that provides access to the Redux store to it's child components.

-### Connect method

-The connect method connects components to the store for receiving state change updates through props, and faciltates sending actions to the dispatcher by providing those action creator methods through props.

-### mapStateToProps

-The mapStateToProps function does exactly what it's name describes.
-It maps Application state, from the Redux Store, to props on a component.

-### mapDispatchToProps

-The mapDispatchToProps is also aptly named.
-It maps action creators to new functions that send actions to the dispatcher.
-Like mapStateToProps, mapDispatch to props maps these functions to props in a component.
+React Redux also provides some hooks that can be used to send actions and retrieve the store.

+- useSelector - connects your components to the store use this to retrieve values fro the store.
+- useDispatch - returns a reference to the dispatcher.
+Use this when you need to send and action to update the store.

 ## Resources